a45s67/Leetcode-cheatsheet/readme.md

 - [1029.
 Two City Scheduling](https://leetcode.com/problems/two-city-scheduling/)
   We can solve this question in two different perspective.
   - 1. Sort by cost diff first, then set users.
 It's because the less cost diff means less influence to the sum cost.
   - 2. Or we can arrange all people to the city A first and compute the sum cost.
-Then pick half of the people which have more refund and return ' sum - refund of half of the people'
+Then pick half of the people which have more refund and return ` sum - refund of half of the people`